 · Video: Getting to know John Hayes

-In addition to his work at UT, Hayes mentored Lopez Lomong, whom he coached while at Northern Arizona University, to a U.S. title and eighth-place finish at the World Championships in the 1,500 meters.
-In the previous year, Lomong served as the U.S. flag bearer during the Beijing Olympics Opening Ceremonies before reaching the Olympic semifinals in his first international competition.
+In addition to his work at UT, Hayes mentored Lopez Lomong, whom he first coached while at Northern Arizona University, to two U.S. titles and an eighth-place finish at the World Championships in the 1,500 meters.
+In 2008, Lomong served as the U.S. flag bearer during the Beijing Olympics Opening Ceremonies before reaching the Olympic semifinals in his first international competition.

 In his lone season as head cross country and assistant track and field coach at the U.S. Air Force Academy (2007-08), Hayes guided the men's cross country team to a third-place finish at the Mountain West Championships.
 He also coached Matt Williams to an automatic berth in the NCAA Championships, the Falcons' first appearance at the national meet in four years.
 His runners accounted for two selections to the all-region team and four all-conference accolades.
 During the track and field seasons, Hayes helped produce four conference champions, 16 all-time Top 10 performances and six regional qualifiers.

 Backed by Hayes' athletes, the NAU women won both the indoor and outdoor Big Sky Conference Track Championships in 2006.
 Nilsson claimed NCAA championship titles in the indoor mile and 3,000-meter run, en route to being named NCAA Indoor Track Athlete of the Year.
-One year earlier, Hayes coached Ida Nilsson to an NCAA Indoor Championship in the 5,000 meters.
+One year earlier, Hayes coached Ida Nilsson to an NCAA Indoor Championship in the 5,000-meter run.

 In his final season with the Lumberjacks, Hayes coached three NCAA Cross Country Championship qualifiers, while helping the men's track and field team to the Big Sky outdoor title.
 He also coached Lomong to NCAA titles in the indoor 3,000 and the outdoor 1,500-meter runs.

-Hayes joined NAU following a three-year stint at Texas.
+Hayes joined NAU following a three-year stint at The University of Texas.
 During that time, he guided the Longhorn women to three consecutive NCAA Cross Country Championship appearances and a regional team title in his final season.

 In his first season at Texas, Hayes led the women's cross country team to a third-place finish at the Big 12 Championships, the highest Big 12 finish in UT history, and a second-place showing at the NCAA South Central Regional.
-In the last season of his first stint at Texas, Hayes led the team to a third straight NCAA appearance and the school's first regional/district title since 1988.
+In his last season at Texas, Hayes led the team toits third-straight NCAA appearance and UT's first regional/district title since 1988.
 His team's stunning two-point victory at the NCAA South Central Championships that year earned him South Central Region Coach of the Year honors.

 On the track, Hayes' athletes helped UT to four Big 12 Conference Championship team titles (two indoor/two outdoor), including 26 all-conference performances and two individual conference champions.
 His athletes set school records in four events, and he tutored five individual qualifiers to the NCAA Championships.